Assistant Professor in Journalism Studies (1.0 FTE)

 Excellent research assessments and growing student numbers enable the Department of Media Studies and Journalism of the University of Groningen to hire an assistant professor in Journalism Studies.

 Our BA and MA programmes rank first among all Media Studies programmes in the Netherlands in the national student survey.
-The MA programmes in Journalism focus on high quality reporting in a cross-media setting with a strong focus on digital skills and innovation, and combine academic reflection with academic skills.
-The department admits 30 Dutch and 30 international MA students on a yearly basis after a rigorous selection procedure.
+The MA programmes in Journalism combine academic reflection and research with professional skills, focusing on high quality reporting in a cross-media setting with a strong emphasis on digital skills and innovation.
+The department admits max.
+60 MA students on a yearly basis after a rigorous selection procedure.
 The minor programme in Journalism addresses a range of developments in the field of journalism studies, providing courses to students from a range of disciplines within the university.

 Research is conducted within the interdisciplinary Centre for Media and Journalism Studies, which has been rated as “excellent/world-leading” in the 2016 Research Assessment.
-If appointed, the candidate is expected to actively contribute to a vibrant research environment.
-Ample support will be provided in applying for bids with national and international funding agencies.
+If appointed, the candidates are expected to actively contribute to a vibrant research environment.
+They are provided ample support in applying for bids with national and international funding agencies.

 The successful applicant is expected to:

-- teach and supervise students in the department’s undergraduate and graduate programmes; international candidates will teach solely in English, they are offered the chance to follow a Dutch language course
+- teach and supervise students in the department’s undergraduate and graduate programmes.
+International candidates will teach solely in English.
+They are expected to follow a Dutch language course

 - participate actively in curriculum development, design and administration of course modules